CodethinkLabs/morphir-elm/docs/typescript.md

 Each type variant is a TypeScript `interface`, with a `kind` and maybe some
 fields: `arg1`, `arg2`, `arg3` and so on.

-You need to construct these manually.
-Here's an example using the Morphir IR `Literal` type:
+Constructor functions are provided for these.
+Here's an example using the Morphir IR `Value` custom type, creating an instance of its `Reference`
+variant:

     import { Morphir } from './generated/Morphir'

+    const exampleFQName: Morphir.IR.FQName.FQName = [[], [[]], ["excellent", "name"]];

+    type AttrType = [];
+    let myReference = new Morphir.IR.Value.Reference<AttrType>([], exampleFQName);

+Calling the constructor function is equivalent to manually constructing an object and setting the relevant properties:

-    let myBool: Morphir.IR.Literal.BoolLiteral = {
+    let myReference: Morphir.IR.Value.Reference<AttrType> = {
-        kind: "BoolLiteral",
+        kind: "Reference",
-        arg1: true,
+        arg1: [],
+        arg2: exampleFQName,
     }

-    let myString: Morphir.IR.Literal.StringLiteral = {
-        kind: "StringLiteral",
-        arg1: "This is a wonderful string",
-    }

-    let myLiteral: Morphir.IR.Literal.Literal = myString;

-Note that this example would not actually compile as the `Morphir.IR.Literal` module is private by default.
-You could work around this by modifying `generated/Morphir.ts` to export it.
+Constructor functions are only provided for custom types.

 #### Type variables